bhishanpoudel123/bhishanpoudel123.github.io/quiz_mcq/data/all_topics_questions_answers.md

 ### Qn 22: Which method is most appropriate for interpretable anomaly detection in high-dimensional data?

-**Answer:** Isolation Forest with LIME explanations
+**Answer:** `Isolation Forest` with LIME explanations

 **Explanation:** Isolation Forest efficiently detects anomalies in high dimensions by isolating observations, while LIME provides local interpretable explanations for each anomaly, showing which features contributed most to its identification, making the detection both efficient and explainable.

 ### Qn 23: When implementing a multi-armed bandit algorithm for real-time optimization, which approach balances exploration and exploitation most effectively?

-**Answer:** Thompson Sampling with prior distribution updates
+**Answer:** `Thompson Sampling` with prior distribution updates

 **Explanation:** Thompson Sampling with Bayesian updates to prior distributions maintains explicit uncertainty estimates and naturally balances exploration/exploitation, with theoretical guarantees of optimality and empirically better performance than UCB and epsilon-greedy methods in many applications.

 ### Qn 24: What's the most efficient technique for calculating pairwise distances between all points in a very large dataset?

-**Answer:** scipy.spatial.distance.pdist with squareform
+**Answer:** `scipy.spatial.distance.pdist` with `squareform`

 **Explanation:** pdist computes distances using an optimized implementation that avoids redundant calculations (since distance matrices are symmetric), and squareform can convert to a square matrix if needed; this approach is significantly more memory-efficient than computing the full distance matrix directly.

 ### Qn 25: Which method is most appropriate for detecting and handling multivariate outliers in high-dimensional data?

-**Answer:** Mahalanobis distance with robust covariance estimation
+**Answer:** `Mahalanobis distance` with robust covariance estimation

 **Explanation:** Mahalanobis distance accounts for the covariance structure of the data, and using robust covariance estimation (e.g., Minimum Covariance Determinant) prevents outliers from influencing the distance metric itself, making it ideal for identifying multivariate outliers.

 ### Qn 26: What's the most appropriate technique for feature selection when dealing with multicollinearity in a regression context?

-**Answer:** Elastic Net regularization with cross-validation
+**Answer:** `Elastic Net` regularization with cross-validation

-**Explanation:** Elastic Net combines L1 and L2 penalties, handling multicollinearity by grouping correlated features while still performing feature selection, with the optimal balance determined through cross-validationâ€”making it more effective than methods that either eliminate or transform features.
+**Explanation:** Elastic Net combines L1 and L2 penalties, handling multicollinearity by grouping correlated features while still performing feature selection, with the optimal balance determined through cross-validation—making it more effective than methods that either eliminate or transform features.

 ### Qn 27: Which approach correctly implements online learning for a classification task with a non-stationary data distribution?